IntersectMBO/lsm-tree/doc/final-report/final-report.md

   typically follow the `fio` numbers quite closely, demonstrating that there is little performance loss from using the high level Haskell I/O API provided by `blockio-uring` versus using a low-level C API.

+[^3]: This is the `lsm-tree-bench-bloomfilter` benchmark.
+      Use `cabal run lsm-tree-bench-bloomfilter` to run it yourself.

 The results of all these benchmarks are as follows: